 These are the best tech deals from the Amazon Big Spring Sale — save on headphones, speakers, gaming gear and more

-Tech deals up to 50 percent off robot vacuums, wireless earbuds, power banks and other favorites.

-The Amazon Spring Sale continues today, and among all of the clothing, outdoor and home products on sale, there are a few good tech deals to be had.
-Unlike regular Prime Day, the Big Spring Sale is not exclusive to Prime members, which is great for any and all shoppers with items to check off on their lists.
-However, it’s also not like Prime Day in that the number of tech deals available is much less than that of Amazon’s summertime deals event.
-If you’re on the hunt for a new pair of wireless earbuds, a power bank or a cordless vacuum, though, we at Engadget are here to help.
-We’ve scoured Amazon’s site to find the best tech deals to come out of the Big Spring Sale — check them out below.
+The best tech deals we found in the Amazon Big Spring Sale — save on earbuds, tablets, power banks and more

+This spring sale has deep discounts on AirPods, Roombas and more of our favorite gadgets.

+The Amazon Big Spring Sale is here, and it’s brought a ton of deals on seasonal favorites.
+Amongst the clothing, shoes, home goods and outdoor gear on discount right now, there are a decent number of tech deals to be had as well.
+Amazon made it pretty clear in its announcement of the Big Spring Sale that tech wasn’t going to be the main focus this time around (unlike traditional Prime Day, when we usually see tons of great tech deals).
+But we at Engadget have been able to comb through the sea of discounts and find some good deals on things like AirPods, Roomba robot vacuums, Anker charging gear and more.
+Check out the best tech deals you can get in the Amazon Spring Sale below, and don't miss some of the other best tech deals we found across the web at the end of the list.

 Apple Pencil (2nd Generation)$79$129Save $50